 Change the second bullet in the last paragraph in 24.9.2.2.1 as follows:

 BRP-TX packets are packets that have e-TRN-T/TRN-T training sequences appended to them.
 The transmitting STA may change antenna configuration at the beginning of each sequence.
-The receiving STA performs measurements on these sequences and sends feedback to the STA that transmits the BRP-TX packet, and does not feed back the measurement results of alternative link.
+The receiving STA performs measurements on these sequences and sends feedback to the STA that transmits the BRP-TX packet, including the measurement results of alternative link.